tronprotocol/documentation-en/docs/mechanism-algorithm/multi-signatures.md

 - `owner_address`: The account applies multi-signatures
 - `owner`: Owner permission
-- `witness`: Witness permission (if is witness)
+- `witness`: Witness permission (if the account is a SR(Super Representative))
 - `actives`: Active permission

 This will override the Original account permission.
-Therefore, if you only want to modify the owner permission, witness (if it is a witnss account) and active permission also need to be set
+Therefore, if you only want to modify the owner permission, witness (if it is a SR account) and active permission also need to be set

 #### Permission